What you get in the Joshua Bible Atlas:

 In addition to the Joshua Bible Atlas

-You might consider the atlas
+You might consider the atlas for

 Best resource for comparing other Bible translations: Bible Gateway.
 This isn’t an ad.
 It’s a recommendation from the Casual English Bible.